marp-team/marp/website/docs/guide/fragmented-list.md

 > These are inherited from [Marpit framework](https://marpit.marp.app/fragmented-list).
 >
-> [The syntax just indicates that the list would be fragmented](https://marpit.marp.app/fragmented-list?id=rendering).
-A rendering result would be same as normal list if tools that are integrated with Marp did nothing.
-In the official toolset, [Marp CLI](https://github.com/marp-team/marp-cli)'s default HTML template `bespoke` can reproduce fragmented list as the step animation.
+> [This syntax only indicates that the list _should_ be fragmented](https://marpit.marp.app/fragmented-list?id=rendering).
+However, this list would be rendered as a normal list if the tools that are integrated with Marp did nothing with the syntax.
+In the official toolset, [Marp CLI](https://github.com/marp-team/marp-cli)'s default HTML template `bespoke` can reproduce a fragmented list as a build animation.